ahammer/StockSimulator/README.md

     ./gradlew installDebug

-Click Stock Simulator and enjoy.
+Click Stock Simulator on your Android Device and Enjoy.

+Work in Progress.
+Alpha